-Next we present the work of [MVV87] that extends the randomized algorithm for detecting the existence of a perfect matching in a graph to actually finding a perfect matching.
+Next we extend the randomized algorithm for detecting the existence of a perfect matching in a graph to actually finding a perfect matching.
 The key computational step will be matrix inversion.

 4 The Isolating Lemma

 First we establish a key (and surprising) property of subsets of random numbers: